fchengong/Zoom2Net/usecase3_vpn/README.md

-# Usecase 1: ToR burstiness in a Cloud using synthetic dataset
+# Usecase 3: Encrypted VPN traffic classification

 This code has been tested with `Python 3.8` and `Pytorch 2.0`.